Get Rid of Your Hip and Knee Pain With Our Safe and Effective Movement Methods

 If you have one of the conditions listed above or a different condition that is causing your hip or knee pain, contact Vitality Physiotherapy and Wellness Centre today.
 One of our dedicated Vitality physiotherapists will examine your hips and knees to check for any structural damage, in addition to evaluating your gait, stance, posture, and range of motion.
 This will help compile important information for creating the best possible treatment plan for your needs.
 Treatment plans will focus on relieving pain, normalizing joint function, and relieving any abnormal stresses on your hips and knees.

 Your treatment plan will include targeted stretches and exercises, aimed at stabilizing any weak hip and/or knee issues.
-You may be prescribed with additional treatments as our Vitality physiotherapist deems fit, including ice and heat therapy, massage therapy, laser therapy, or other soft tissue treatments.
+You may be prescribed with additional treatments as our Vitality physiotherapist deems fit, including hands-on therapy, massage therapy, shockwave therapy, or other soft tissue treatments.
 These are all aimed at alleviating your pain and promoting the healing of your damaged hip and/or knee issues.